honkskillet/ILO_B_Reader/readme.md

 ### UTHCT Occupaional Medicine 2023
 ----
 ## JOURNAL
+#### 8/19
+Reasearch Dealing with imbalanced classes (a lot more normal CXR than abnormals in the NIH dataset)
+- Downsampling.
+Will do this to some extent just so I don't have to process 40k+ normal CXRs
+- Upsampling (for abnormals just make duplicates until you have equal numbers in each class )
+- Combine some down and upsampling (I will probably do this)
+- Generative imaging upsampling.
+Generate images for abnormals (ie fibrosis) until numbers equal.
+- Ensemble method - Basically splitting the larger classes into subclasses and creating separate models for subclass with the entire dataset of the small class.
+Then combining all these submodels via some technique (ie majority vote or random forest, etc ).
+Not very practical in my case where I am considering multiple classes all with different counts
 #### 8/18
 UPDATE:
 Not good results with the image segmentation (masking).
 This was based on a previoulsy published model.
 I uploaded the model directly and used the already set weights.